 - Right-click and then select Share ➙ AirDrop

 - Choose your iPhone in the pop-up window

 - Accept the file on your iPhone and save it either locally or to iCloud

 How to sync folders and backups between devices

 While we’ve covered lots of ways of transferring files and even syncing automatically with Music or Finder, there are other ways to keep your information up to date across your devices.
 By using a file synchronization manager.

 ChronoSync Express gives you complete peace of mind when it comes to your files and data by seamlessly managing duplicates across all your devices, be it other Macs or iPhones.
 Without any manual work, you always have the file you need at your fingertips, and if something happens you have a complete backup readily available on another device as well.
 Don’t want to sync everything?
 No problem.
 Just pick and choose files and folders that you need to be monitored.
 You can even set a custom schedule for when you want synchronization to be performed.

 As you can see, you have plenty of choice.
 It’s certainly possible to transfer MP3 to iPhone with Music, Finder, or AirDrop.
 But why not make your life easier by managing your phone with AnyTrans, combining all your cloud storage in Dropshare, and keeping devices in sync with ChronoSync Express?

-Best of all, AnyTrans, Dropshare, and ChronoSync Express are available to you absolutely free for seven days through the trial of Setapp, a platform with more than 200 useful apps that improve on the basic Mac functionality.
+Best of all, AnyTrans, Dropshare, and ChronoSync Express are available to you absolutely free for seven days through the trial of Setapp, a platform with more than 240 useful apps that improve on the basic Mac and iPhone functionality.
 Look through the list and pick your favorites to discover what you’ve been missing all this time!